nadaa/rec-strategies-abm/README.md

 |feedback_likelihood|Probability of consumer submitting feedback to the service provider|0.1|
 |dropout_threshold|Minimum trust threshold for consumer to leave the platform.
 This value is multiplied by the consumer' initial trust|0.8|

-**Note**: The simulation may take a long time based on the predefined time and iterations in the `config.yml`.
+**Note**: The simulation may take a long time based on the predefined time and number of replications in the `config.yml`.
 To run a light simulation, choose smaller values for time and iterations.

 ## Results